 BNL strengthens Long Island's position as a center of innovation in energy, materials sciences, nanotechnology, and other fields crucial to the growth of New York State's economy.
-With a budget of more than \$650 million in 2014, the Laboratory had a significant economic impact on New York State.
-In fiscal year 2014, employee salaries, wages, and fringe benefits accounted for more than \$404 million, or 62 percent, of its total budget.
-Supporting local and state businesses whenever possible, BNL spent more than \$60 million in 2014 on goods and services, \$30 million of that with Long Island companies.
+With a budget of more than \$591 million in 2016, the Laboratory had a significant economic impact on New York State.
+Employee salaries, wages, and fringe benefits accounted for more than \$384 million, or 65 percent of its total fiscal year budget.
+Supporting local and state businesses whenever possible, BNL spent more than \$171 million in 2016 on goods and services, \$26.6 million of that with Long Island companies.